 Data analysis

 The response variables, including relative abundance and biomass of macrofauna taxa, were Box-Cox-chord transformed to reduce the data skewness and make the resulting distance matrix double-zero asymmetrical (Legendre and Borcard, 2018).
 Box-Cox-chord transformation provides a series of exponents for ecologists to control the data symmetry.
 For example, the Box-Cox-chord transformation with exponents of 0.5, 0.25, and 0 are equivalent to the square root, fourth root, and log-transformed frequencies.
 In this study, the best exponents, 0.3 and 0.1, were identified by the Dagnelie test of multi-normality for abundance and biomass compositional data, respectively (Legendre and Borcard, 2018).
 The transformed data was then subjected to Euclidean distance and principal component analysis (PCA) to visualize compositional differences between samples.
-Taxa with the highest loading on the first two PCs were shown.
-On the other hand, macrofauna abundance and biomass were log10 transformed, while TOU were not., while scatterplots were drawn to show spatiotemporal variations between stations.
+Taxa with the highest loading on the first two PCs (sum of square loading > 0.4) were shown as vectors on the PCA plot.
+The total macrofauna abundance and biomass were log10 transformed before univariate analyses.

 We divided explanatory variables into (1) spatiotemporal factors, including sampling time, water depth, and distance to river month, and (2) environmental variables of sediment geochemistry and bottomwater hydrography.
 The distance to the Gaoping River mouth (DRM) was calculated using the World Geodetic System 1984.
 The coordinate of the river mouth was set at 120.42⁰E and 22.47⁰N (figure 1).
 Environmental variables were subject to Dunn’s test seasonal variations across the Gaoping Continental Shelf (supp.
 Table).
 Highly correlated environmental variables (|r| > 0.7, Pearson correlation) were screened by ecological reasoning (Dormann et al., 2013).
 For example, coastal hypoxia (<63 μM) alters benthic benthic community stucture and function (Middelburg and Levin, 2009).
 Since all stations in this study were well-oxygenated (Fig. 2), the dissolved oxygen was excluded from analyses.
 Strong correlations were present between salinity, light transmission, and temperature (|r| > 0.7).
 Among them, temperature (Temp) was selected due to its overall control on biological processes (Brown et al., 2004).
 Clay, silt, sand fractions, and D50 were highly correlated (|r| > 0.7), and thus D50 was selected as the sole indicator of sediment granulometry.
 Porosity and TN were highly correlated (r > 0.7); however, TN was excluded since other geochemical indicators, such as CN ratio and Chla, also indicate organic matter quality (Campanyà-Llovet et al., 2017). δ13C and Chla were negatively correlated (r = -0.76).
 Nevertheless, Chla was included since δ13C signatures may be confounded by marine autochthonous carbon, modern terrestrial carbon, and petrogenic carbon in the present study area (Carter et al., 2012; Kao et al., 2006, also see discussion).
 The resulting variables, Temp, Fluo, Por, D50, TOC, CN, and Chla were centered and scaled to unit variance.
 Principal component analysis (PCA) was used to visualize the environmental variation among sampling sites.